JulienRineau/mask-builder/README.md

 ## Features

 - Simple password authentication for internal use
-- Connection to Google Cloud Storage bucket
+- Mock storage implementation (for development)
 - List of puppets (cameras) with existing mask information
 - Mask editor with:
   - Initial circular mask